![]() |

 tmo_ev | Timeout event |

-EM_OK | success (event taken) |
+EM_OK | Success, event taken. |

-EM_ERR_TOONEAR | failure, tick value is in past or too close to current time.
-Errorhandler not called, event not taken |
+EM_ERR_TOONEAR | Failure, the tick value is in past or too close to the current time.
+Error handler not called, event not taken. |

-(other_codes) | failure, event not taken |
+(other_codes) | Failure, event not taken. |

-Definition at line 1255 of file event_machine_timer.c.
+Definition at line 1225 of file event_machine_timer.c.

 em_status_t em_tmo_set_periodic | ( | em_tmo_t | tmo, |